DO NOT PUT A CUP OF WATER IN THE MICROWAVE WHEN HEATING YOUR HEAT pACK

-Make sure the wheat bag is completely cool and moisture free before storing with these instructions in a cool dry place.
+Make sure the heat pack is completely cool and moisture free before storing with these instructions in a cool dry place.
 Spot clean only with a damp cloth.
 DO NOT wash DO NOT immerse in water.
 It is recommended the wheat bag be heated at least once a month for maintenance and replaced annually.

 1. DO NOT overheat.

-2. DO NOT use if heat bag smells or looks burnt - allow to cool completely on a non-combustible surface such as the kitchen sink then throw away.
+2. DO NOT use if heat pack smells or looks burnt - allow to cool completely on a non-combustible surface such as the kitchen sink then throw away.

-3. DO NOT leave heat bag UNATTENDED in microwave in case of fire.
+3. DO NOT leave heat pack UNATTENDED in microwave in case of fire.

 4. DO NOT use straight from microwave if too hot - allow to cool first.

-5. DO NOT use heat bag on one body part for more than 5 minutes - continuous heat may burn.
+5. DO NOT use heat pack on one body part for more than 5 minutes - continuous heat may burn.

-6. USE WITH CAUTION - Heat bags can burn skin when used incorrectly and particularly the more delicate skins of children or older people.
+6. USE WITH CAUTION - Heat packs can burn skin when used incorrectly and particularly the more delicate skins of children or older people.
 SUPERVISE children at all times.